th0jensen/crabdash/README.md

 ![Screenshot of the app (v0.1.0)](assets/screenshot.png)

-Crabdash is a native desktop dashboard for managing machines and services.
+Crabdash is a native desktop dashboard for managing machines and services (like homelabs).

 It provides a single interface for inspecting and controlling: